Nightingale

 - Press

-Nto cycle through available microphones - Ensure microphone permissions are granted to the application
+Nto cycle through available microphones - Press

 - On macOS, check System Settings > Privacy & Security > Microphone